 Another great way to bring in funds for your swim group is to look for local business or corporate sponsorships.
 Businesses are often looking for ways to engage with the local community by supporting a noble cause.
 Use your networks to reach out to businesses and encourage their participation through becoming an official sponsor of the swim-a-thon through a tax-deductible donation.
 Offer benefits such as recognition in event programs, on the club website and in signs placed around the pool.
 In addition, a company can choose to sponsor a student by matching the amount of donations the student will raise.
 Ask sponsors to help spread the word about your fundraising event by posting announcements on bulletin boards, special mentions on web sites and encouraging employees to get involved.
 Lastly, be sure to thank your sponsors for their contributions!
 If they feel appreciated there’s a good chance they could come on board as a sponsor again in future years.

-Other Crowdfunding Resources
+Other Crowdfunding Resources for Swim-a-thons

 For additional information about hosting a swim-a-thon or any peer-to-peer fundraising event, visit our Walk-a-thon Resources.
 There are a number of guidelines and templates to assist you in your planning efforts including sample walk-a-thon flyers, pledge forms and tips to help you recruit event sponsors and create a sample press release to promote your fundraising event.